 The Board’s members and its Executive Director are appointed by the Mayor and confirmed by City Council.
-Board members serve staggered 4 year terms without pay and are independent, and can be removed only for cause, with the written approval of remaining Board members.
-The Board meets monthly and is staffed by seven full-time employees, including its Executive Director.
+Board members serve staggered 4 year terms without pay and can be removed only for cause, with the written approval of remaining Board members.
+The Board meets monthly and is staffed by eight full-time employees, including its Executive Director.

 Executive Vice President, General Counsel, and Secretary to the Board, Heidrick & Struggles